cheemscheems/TBEF/README.md

 If you change the tokenizer, sequence length, data directory, or model switches, please regenerate the feature cache and record the modified hyperparameters in the corresponding experiment directory.

+For reproducibility and reference, the supplementary appendix PDF mentioned in the paper is provided in this repository under the filename `TBEF_appendix.pdf`.

 ## Citation